WireGuard VPN Client Configuration Example¶

 Warning

-possible that switching to forwarding mode will change the context of the
+switching to forwarding mode will change the context of the options.
+Add

-content, above any existing options.
-If the Custom Options box is empty,
+existing options.
+If the Custom Options box is empty, it can remain

 Finish Up¶